-Providers of learning software such as [e.g. Time Tables Rockstar, Edukey] and
+Providers of learning software such as [e.g. Time Tables Rockstar, Accelerated Reader]

 The Local Authority.

 Information will be provided to those agencies securely or anonymised where possible.

 The recipient of the information will be bound by confidentiality obligations, we require them to respect the security of your data and to treat it in accordance with the law.